dlphenomena/website/src/content/blog/f-principle.md

 ![F-Principle_one_dim](https://ins.sjtu.edu.cn/people/xuzhiqin/fp.gif)
 ![F-Principle_one_dim](https://ins.sjtu.edu.cn/people/xuzhiqin/F-Principle_one_dim.gif)

 Fig 1: Frequency principle in one-dimension.
-The abscissa represents the frequency and the ordinate represents the amplitude to the corresponding frequency.
+Upper: Target function (red) and DNN output (blue).
+Lower: The abscissa represents the frequency and the ordinate represents the amplitude to the corresponding frequency.
 The red dash line is the DFT of the one-dimension target function.
 The blue solid line is the DFT of the DNN output.

 In two-dimensional problems, Fig.2 utilises DNN to fit an image of the camera man.
 The DNN starts learning from a coarse image and produces a more detailed image as training progresses.
 This demonstrates learning from low to high frequencies, which is analogous to how the biological brain remembers an image.